SamieJim/overture/core/codegen/isagen/README.md

 ## Set-up

 ### IntelliJ set-up
-Isagen is built using IntelliJ Idea and this wil be the easiest IDE to get started - IntelliJ it is highly recommended.
+Isagen is built using IntelliJ Idea and this wil be the easiest IDE to get started - installing IntelliJ is highly recommended.

 1. Clone this repository.
 2. Checkout js/isagen.